 (b) if possible, the sets of data subjects and the number thereof, as well as the sets of personal data types and estimated numbers,

-The Provider shall document and report the results of the inquiry and the implemented measures to the Customer.
+The Supplier shall document and report the results of the inquiry and the implemented measures to the Customer.

 The Customer shall be liable for the necessary notifications to the data protection authorities.

-Both parties are obligated to pay only the part of the damages or administrative fine that corresponds to the liability for damage confirmed in the final decision of a data protection authority or a court of law.
-In all cases the liability of the parties shall be determined pursuant to the Agreement.
+Both parties are obligated to pay only the part of the administrative fine that corresponds to the liability for damage confirmed in the final decision of a data protection authority or a court of law.